4-Leafs-Code/4-Leafs-Code/README.md

 🔭  I’m currently working on building and deploying a networking site for Maine prisoner reentry resource advocates to be able to connect and collaborate.
 I'm looking for some help building the site if you are interested check out the [Reentry Repo](https://github.com/FearlessTech/Reentry).

 I am the owner of [FearlessTech](https://github.com/FearlessTech) and a Computer Technology student.

+Fun Fact about Me: I absolutely love and idolize Elon Musk.
+If you dont then watch [this](https://www.youtube.com/watch?v=I9D4ifGzndY).

 <br>